 The worst feng shui positioning of a kitchen is the one where the kitchen is close to the front door and is the first view you see as you come in.
 Please note this does not apply to a kitchen further away from the door that you can partially see from the front entrance; this only applies to a floor plan where you literally come home through a kitchen.

+Another bad feng shui kitchen location is a kitchen very close to the staircase.
+These two energies are opposite each other and are best kept at a distance.
 Moderately challenging kitchen locations are a kitchen very close to the laundry room or the garage, but these scenarios are much easier to work with and improve.

 You also do not want the kitchen to be in the exact center of the house.
 You do not want your heart on fire.
 As long as the kitchen is slightly off center, then that is fine for the placement for your kitchen.

 Good Layout of the Kitchen Itself